Skip to main content

 To get the audio into Prism, the proceess is straight forward:

-- As the DAW plays the audio, Prism is capturing it.
+4. As the DAW plays the audio, Prism will capture it.
 When the audio that you want to convert to midi has played, stop playback in the DAW

-- Prism has captured the audio, tempo map, etc. and will convert the audio to midi
+6. Prism will immediately convert the captured audio to midi

-In this video, we add Prism as a traditional plugin to an audio track.
+In the following video, we add Prism as a traditional plugin to an audio track in Ableton.
 We then capture the audio following the above steps.

 Drag Generated Midi into DAW